 A lab-created blue diamond would still be expensive but much cheaper than its natural counterpart (they can be 20% to 50% less expensive).

 Treated or Enhanced Stones: Enhanced blue diamonds are natural diamonds that have undergone color enhancement treatments.
 Such methods, usually irradiation, transform the otherwise colorless precious stone into a vibrant shade of blue.
 These treatments are typically permanent and do not damage the diamond's chemical structure.

 The enhanced blue diamond is relatively affordable and a brilliant alternative to the natural blue diamond.

-Blue Sapphires: If you are on a tight budget, then an ideal alternative will be blue sapphire.
-Blue sapphires are quite durable (rated 9 out of 10 on Mohs scale of hardness) and also come in a variety of shades with impressive sparkle.
+Blue Sapphires: If you are on a tight budget, a blue sapphire can be an ideal alternative.
+Blue sapphires are quite durable (rated 9 out of 10 on Mohs scale of hardness) and come in various shades with impressive sparkle.

 It is highly recommended to buy diamonds from reputed sellers who provide GIA certificates with diamonds.
 One of the most trusted and reputed diamond sellers is James Allen.

 James Allen has revolutionized the way people buy engagement rings and diamond jewelry.
 They are considered to be one of the premier diamond engagement ring retailers in the world.
 With 18+ years of experience, they are the leader in online diamond sales.
 You can be sure to buy the best diamond at the best price at James Allen.